-PROXY STATEMENT FOR THE 2022 ANNUAL MEETING OF STOCKHOLDERS To Be Held on June 22, 2022
+PROXY STATEMENT FOR THE 2023 ANNUAL MEETING OF STOCKHOLDERS To Be Held on June 22, 2023

-This Proxy Statement is being furnished to our stockholders of record as of the close of business on April 22, 2022 in connection with the solicitation by our Board of Directors of proxies for the 2022 Annual Meeting of Stockholders (the "Annual Meeting") to be held solely by remote communication in a virtual-only format on Wednesday, June 22, 2022, at 9:00 am.
+This Proxy Statement is being furnished to our stockholders of record as of the close of business on April 25, 2023 in connection with the solicitation by our Board of Directors of proxies for the 2023 Annual Meeting of Stockholders (the "Annual Meeting") to be held solely by remote communication in a virtual-only format on Thursday, June 22, 2023, at 9:00 am.
 EDT, or at any and all adjournments or postponements thereof, for the purposes stated in the Notice of Annual Meeting of Stockholders.
-The approximate date of mailing of this Proxy Statement and the enclosed form of proxy is April 29, 2022.
+The approximate date of mailing of this Proxy Statement and the enclosed form of proxy is April 28, 2023.

 Unless we state otherwise or the context otherwise requires, references in this proxy statement to "we," "our," "us," or the "Company" are to Limbach Holdings, Inc. a Delaware corporation, following the business combination we consummated on July 20, 2016, whereby we acquired all of the outstanding equity of Limbach Holdings LLC (the "Business Combination"), and any such references relating to periods prior to the Business Combination, including to "Limbach Holdings LLC" or "Limbach," refer to Limbach Holdings LLC, our accounting predecessor in the Business Combination.
-References to "1347 Capital" and "1347 Capital Corp." are to our company prior to completion of the Business Combination when we were a blank check company with nominal operations.
+References to "1347 Capital" and "1347 Capital Corp." are to the Company prior to completion of the Business Combination when we were a blank check company with nominal operations.
 Upon the closing of the Business Combination, we changed our name to Limbach Holdings, Inc.